dennisppaul/wellen/processing-library/ton/README.md

 additionally DSP can also be started with a different paramter set to either run with stereo output ( see `ExampleDSPStereoOutput` ), mono in- and output ( see `ExampleDSPPassThrough` ) or stereo in- and output.

 ### `Beat`

+*ton* has a continues trigger mechanism to create a beat. the method `Beat.start(PApplet, int)` starts a beat at a specified *beats per minute* (BPM) ( see `ExampleBasics03Beat` ).

+a beat can also be trigger by an external MIDI clock ( see `ExampleEventBeatMIDIClock` ) to synchronize with other applications.

+### other *muscial mechanics*

+with the `Scale` class values can be transformed into intervals based on musical scales ( see `ExampleBasics02Scales` ).

+the `Sequencer` class supplies a simple structure to facilitate the recording and recalling of note sequences ( see `ExampleBasics04Sequencer` ).

+*ton* can receiver events from other applications or machines with the classes `EventReceiverMIDI` via MIDI and `EventReceiverOSC` via OSC ( see `ExampleEventReceive` ).

 ## dependencies